YGordiychuk/python/Pandas/README.md

 # Pandas <br />

--- Exercise_Pandas -  I needed to got dataset from sqlite db and work with those. <br />
+-- Exercise_Pandas -  Upload dataset from sqlite db and work with it. <br />

 -- Main functionality/'Example' - file  with mane functions(csv dataset) <br />